Technology

 AI in Clinical Orthopaedics: Practical Applications in 2025

-For years, Artificial Intelligence (AI) was a buzzword discussed at conferences in the context of "future potential."
-In 2025, that potential has been realized.
-AI is no longer just a research tool; it is a clinical instrument as vital as the stethoscope or the scalpel.
+For years, Artificial Intelligence (AI) was a buzzword discussed at conferences in the context of "future potential," often accompanied by a mix of skepticism and fear of redundancy among clinicians.
+In 2025, that potential has definitively been realized.
+AI is no longer just an academic research tool confined to the realms of computer science; it has matured into a robust, clinical instrument as vital to modern practice as the stethoscope, the fluoroscope, or the scalpel.

-This article focuses on the tangible, clinical applications of AI that orthopaedic surgeons are using today to improve diagnostic accuracy, surgical precision, and patient outcomes.
+This article focuses on the tangible, clinical applications of AI that orthopaedic surgeons are utilizing today to improve diagnostic accuracy, refine surgical precision, optimize workflow, and ultimately deliver superior patient outcomes.

 1. Computer Vision: The Automated Eye